projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

 ###################

 In ACRN, UART virtualization is implemented as a fully-emulated device.
-In the Service OS (SOS), UART virtualization is implemented in the hypervisor itself.
-In the User OS (UOS), UART virtualization is implemented in the Device Model (DM), and is the primary topic of this document.
+In the Service VM, UART virtualization is implemented in the hypervisor itself.
+In the User VM, UART virtualization is implemented in the Device Model (DM), and is the primary topic of this document.
 We'll summarize differences between the hypervisor and DM implementations at the end of this document.